ibm-watson-embedded-business-assistant/eba-example-agents/samples/Riddles.md

 This agent helps you solve riddles!
-It is an example of a "take over" agent in Watson Assistant, i.e. an agent which, given a certain trigger, can take control of an entire conversation.
+It is an example of a "take over" agent in EBA, i.e. an agent which, given a certain trigger, can take control of an entire conversation.

 When the user says "Watson, ask me a riddle", this agent will respond accordingly and begin to supply custom annotations for subsequent interactions.
 It maintains its own gameplay logic until the user exists the game.